 - Foreign body sensation

-If you experience any of these symptoms contact an eye doctor to relieve your dry eye symptoms.
+If you suffer from any of these dry eye syndrome symptoms contact an eye doctor near you to give your eyes relief.

 Factors that can increase your risk of dry eyes